lukedrichard/Snake_Venom_Project/README.md

 for research paper outlining other feature extraction methods and classifier models.<br><br>
 Further work with *protBERT* embeddings could be done by keeping the entire embedding array for each protein rather than only using the $[CLS]$ representation.
 A 1-Dimensional CNN could then be trained on the full embeddings.

+## Key Findings
+The MLP with k_mer features was the best performing model with 86.01% accuracy.
+Most of the incorrectly classified sequences come from the protein families SVMPs and Disintegerins.
+This could be because the proteins are nearly the same